 Most brides know the shape/cut of the diamond center stone they’d like.
 The center stone shape is crucial because it influences the rest of the design.
 Once you’ve narrowed the options down to the particular cut, or shape, deciding on your preferred stone is all instincts.
 Usually, the one you go back to consistently is the one you should choose.

-Put the Bride’s taste first
+Put the bride's taste first

 Most women have a very clear idea of what their dream engagement ring looks like.
-If you’re not shopping together, don’t create an engagement ring based on your personal preferences.
+If you’re not shopping together, don’t create a custom engagement ring based on your personal preferences.
 If you want to surprise your fiancé with a ring and proposal, the ring needs to be designed with her in mind.

 If you have your heart set on a one-of-a-kind engagement ring, the bride really needs to have expressed her preferences in advance.
 If she hasn’t, think hard: Maybe she mentioned she liked a certain style one day when you were window-shopping, or when she saw a mutual friend’s ring.
 Maybe she liked a picture on Facebook or Instagram, or pinned engagement ring photos to a Pinterest board.
 Play detective!

-Get a “Custom Look” for less
+Get a "custom look" for less

 The possibilities for customization are plentiful and don’t have to come at a premium.